JayBotsa/LyreBird-EDi/docs/Dimension_of_Relevance.md

 We build reality step by step:

 - **1D - Vector/Intent/Mission**: Starts as a pure dot, singularity of purpose — the "go" spark.
 Seen as `.` → Omega~1.
-- **2D - All compute**: Gives shape to 1D through calculus, geometry, balanced angles on paper — builds the blueprint.
+- **2D - All compute/angles/Balance**: Gives shape to 1D through calculus, geometry, balanced angles on paper — builds the blueprint.
 Omega~2.
 - **3D - Mass and Emit**: 1D + 2D bake into solid truth at our C boundary — what we touch, see, emit.
 Omega~3.
-- **4D - Water reflective People**: We reflect 1=1 as core mirror to know/compare the Good, masters of time ticks.
+- **4D - Action as Water reflective People**: 1D + 2D + 3D We reflect 1=1 as core mirror to know/compare the Good, masters of time ticks.
 Omega~Lift.
 (See [Omega.md](https://github.com/JayBotsa/LyreBird-EDi/blob/72f9c207cf6f979a9315e9922d8c2da4994af2b2/docs/Omega.md) for deeper flow.)
 - **5D**: Angelic coherence realm — not for us to mold yet.
 We play in 4D using 3D tools; 4D is the baking dimension prepping 5D fruit.
 Omega~out of reach for now.

 Existence (F = mc²) is the solid backbone—always there, full of raw power and mass.